chromeos/video-decode-encode-demo/README.md

 ## Overview/Approach
-To prevent frame dropping, an [atomic lock](https://developer.android.com/reference/java/util/concurrent/atomic/AtomicBoolean) is used to ensure the decoder input queue is not overfilled.
-To keep track of this lock, and to provide some accounting for frame to ensure none have been lost, a `Frame Ledger` is used (think of it as an accounting book).
-The ledger is also used to keep track of presentation time timestamps to ensure accurate encoding times for variable rate media.
+To prevent frame dropping, an [atomic lock](https://developer.android.com/reference/java/util/concurrent/atomic/AtomicBoolean) is used to ensure the decode renderer input queue is not over-filled.
+To keep track of this lock, and the overall status of the decode/render/encoding processes, a `Frame Ledger` is used (think of it as an accounting book).
+The ledger is also used to keep track of presentation timestamps to ensure accurate encoding times for variable rate media.

+Steps in the decode/render/encode process:

-1. Engage lock before render.
+1. Engage the atomic lock before render.
 The demo overrides the `onVideoFrameAboutToBeRendered` callback of ExoPlayer's `VideoFrameMetadataListener` (find this override in `FrameLedger.kt`).
 This will be called after decoding and right before a frame is sent to the renderer.
 If another frame arrives in the meantime - in `processOutputBuffer` of `VideoMediaCodecVideoRenderer.kt` - it is not